Nurul2412/ai201-project3-takemeter/README.md

 Training Decision

+Training Decision

-I used the provided train/test split and fine-tuned DistilBERT on the labeled dataset.
+I fine-tuned DistilBERT for 6 epochs on the labeled dataset using Google Colab.

+During training, validation accuracy improved from approximately 25% in the early epochs to about 72% by the final epoch, showing that the model was learning the label patterns in the dataset.

 The goal was to learn distinctions between highly similar categories such as Opinion and Hot_Take, and Fact and Theory.